 The dialog shows the standard NIEM artifacts and the list of linked namespaces that can be generated as schemas.
-Set the target directory and click on the Generate button to create the modeled MPD.
+Set the

 Import NIEM XML Schema

 As well as generating NIEM schema in Enterprise Architect, you can import (reverse engineer) an external NIEM-specific XML Schema file into your Enterprise Architect project as a UML model.